 Comments from Tom Easton, Sudipto Dasgupta, Peter Mackay, Gary Jefferson, Tom Rawski, David Scharfstein, and Andrei Shleifer are greatly appreciated.
 We are also grateful for the helpful comments and suggestions from the Editor and two anonymous referees.
 We have benefited from comments on early versions of the paper by conference and seminar participants at NBER, Yale, Michigan, Hong Kong, and Seoul.
 We thank Ziyi Chen, Harry Leung, Tianshuo Shi, and Jin Wang for excellent research assistance.
-Special thanks go to the ESRC under the World Economy and Finance Research Program (award # RES-156-25-0009), which made the survey possible.
-Gan acknowledges the financial support from Hong Kong Research Grants Council (project # HKUST6490/06H).
-Xu acknowledges the financial support from the WCU program through the Korea Science and Engineering Foundation funded by the Ministry of Education, Science, and Technology (grant # R32-2008-000-20055-0) and the Hong Kong RGC TRS grant (T31-717 112-R).
-We are grateful for help from the governments of the nine cities in which we conducted our pilot survey.
-Send correspondence to Jie Gan, Cheung Kong Graduate School of Business (CKGSB), Suite 3203, Citibank Tower, 3 Garden Road, Central, Hong Kong; telephone: +852 36980981.
-E-mail: jgan@ckgsb.edu.cn.
+Special thanks go to the ESRC under the World Economy and Finance Research Program (Award # RES-156-25-0009), which makes the survey possible.
+Gan acknowledges the financial support from Hong Kong Research Grants Council (Project # HKUST6490/06H).
+Xu acknowledges the financial support from the WCU program through the Korea Science and Engineering Foundation funded by the Ministry of Education, Science and Technology (Grant # R32-2008-000-20055-0) and the Hong Kong RGC TRS Grant (T31-717 112-R).
+We are grateful for help from the governments of nine cities where we conducted our pilot survey.